Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Jimbo-Miwa Lax pair for Painlev e

+The scaling degrees are chosen so that the resulting Lax pair can be treated in terms of WKB method.
+The above rescaling provides the $\hbar$-deformed Lax pair (we omit $\tilde{~}$ for clarity):

-\right.\eeq We call the Lax pair \eqref{JMLaxPair} the Jimbo-Miwa pair (JM pair, for short).
+We call the Lax pair \eqref{JMLaxPair} the Jimbo-Miwa pair (JM pair, for short).

 We remind the reader that $q$ and $p$ are implicitly assumed to depend on the time variable $t$ (and also on $\hbar$) but not on $x$.
-Moreover $\theta$ is independent of $x,t$ and $\hbar$.
-The parameter $\theta$ is called the monodromy parameter.
-Throughout of the paper, we assume that \beq \theta \ne 0. \eeq
+Moreover $\theta$, called the monodromy parameter, is independent of $x,t$ and $\hbar$.
+Throughout of the paper, we assume that

+The compatibility equations of the differential system (also known as zero-curvature equations) are given by: